adfsauthenticationbroker/java-authsvc-quickstart-sample/README.md

 Start the application using the command
 >mvnw spring-boot:run

-Open browser and go to the below URL to start testing http://localhost:8080/login
+Open browser and go to the below URL to start testing<br/>
+http://localhost:8080/login